ca-carr/smart_contracts/seminar-5/02-sale-page.md

 _rate = tokens per ETH (e.g. 1000)

-Transfer tokens to this contract for selling
+Transfer tokens to this contract address for selling

 🌐 Step 2: Create the Sale Page
 Create a folder called frontend/ and add the following files.